 The starting point, however, was for Bill Thomas to speak to Rabbi Moshe Bernstein, who heads the New Company department.
 Knowing very little about kosher food, Thomas received the first of many explanations from Rabbi Bernstein on the meaning of “kosher” and the nature of OU supervision: products are kosher when they contain kosher ingredients and are produced on kosher equipment.
 To establish the status of Dixie Bell Cookies, two things would have to be done: a) An application would have to be submitted with a detailed list of ingredients and sources of supply. b) An on-site inspection of the Dixie Belle plant would have to be performed by an OU representative to evaluate the use of the equipment and the manufacturing process of the cookies.
 Because Mr. Thomas was anxious to receive certification as soon as possible, an application was immediately faxed to him, and later that day he faxed back a complete listing of ingredients and their sources.

-The first stop for a new application in the OU office is at the Ingredient Approval Registry (JAR).
+The first stop for a new application in the OU office is at the Ingredient Approval Registry (IAR).
 Food technology has expanded so rapidly in recent years that there are tens of thousands of ingredients in use in the food market.
-The OU’s data base of kosher ingredients which contains fifty thousand entries, is the largest of its kind in the world.
+The OU’s database of kosher ingredients which contains fifty thousand entries, is the largest of its kind in the world.

 Let us begin our investigation with the artificial cheese flavor.
 The flavor industry is highly complex and sophisticated and utilizes thousands of esoteric ingredients to duplicate flavors found in nature.
 It is not unusual for a cheese flavor to contain thirty components.
 Some of these components may be other flavors which, when broken down into components have their own sub-units.
 Thus, certifying a flavor may involve researching over a hundred different ingredients.
 Because flavors are compounded from a wide range of ingredients, natural and artificial flavors always require certification.
 The OU certifies approximately twenty flavor companies.
 The certification of flavors is a highly specialized area and, for that reason, a special unit of five people deals exclusively with flavor certification.